 Modes In Traditional Music

 Try inventing some melodies using the Dorian and Mixolydian modal scales.
-You may notice that they shave a ‘folky’ sound, and in fact many folk melodies are in the Dorian mode (What Shall We Do With The Drunken Sailor, Scarborough Fair, etc.) and the Mixolydian mode is widely used in Celtic music.
+You may notice that these scales have a ‘folky’ sound.
+Many folk melodies are in the Dorian mode (What Shall We Do With The Drunken Sailor, Scarborough Fair, etc.) and the Mixolydian mode is widely used in Celtic music.

 Modes In Jazz And Other Modern Music Styles

 Modes are widely used in modern music, particularly in improvisation.
 The term ‘Modal Jazz’ is used to describe a whole genre of modal-based music.
-(One famous example of modal jazz is Miles Davis’ ‘Kind Of Blue‘.)
+One famous example of modal jazz is Miles Davis’ ‘Kind Of Blue‘ album.
 Modes are also used in fusion and rock music.

 Using Guitar Modes

-Dorian scales can be used to improvise over IIm chords (e.g. Dm7 in a C major song).
+Dorian scales can be used to improvise over ii7 chords (e.g. Dm7 in a C major song).

 Mixolydian scales can be used to solo over Dominant chords (e.g. B9 in a song in E Major)

-Locrian scales can be used to improvise over IIm flat5 chords (e.g. Bmb5 in a song in C minor).
+Locrian scales can be used to improvise over ii flat5 chords (e.g. Bmb5 in a song in C minor).